 If you're unhappy at your job then you're the one who has to make a change... you either change your attitude, your expectations, your behavior, or you change your job.
 If you are feeling unfulfilled, then again the answer is not to go out there looking for a new love or a new challenge to 'fulfill' you.
 The answer lies in looking within and finding the source of those feelings and address the issue.

-It's easy to fix yourself, once you take responsibility and face the facts.
-It's your life!
-You got yourself into this mess, and only you can get yourself out — maybe with a little help from your friends, but nevertheless, you have to do the work.
-To expect otherwise is expecting Prince Charming or the Fairy Godmother to rush in and rescue you.
-It is fine and dandy to ask Higher Powers and friends for assistance, but you must participate and take action.
+It's easy to "fix" ourselves once we take responsibility and face the facts.
+It's our life!
+We got yourselves into this mess, and only we can get yourselves out — maybe with a little help from our friends (both for getting in and out of the mess), but nevertheless, we have to do the work to resolve the problem.
+To expect otherwise is expecting Prince Charming or the Fairy Godmother to rush in and rescue us.
+It is fine and dandy to ask Higher Powers and friends for assistance, but we must participate and we must take action.
+And this applies also to our planetary challenges at the moment...

 Which reminds me of another story...